jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

         }
     ```

-4. Create a function that listen to a Channel using the Application Instance and Message ID shared by the Publisher.
+4. Create a function to listen to a Channel using the Application Instance and Message ID shared by the Publisher.

     ```rust
         /// Listen to a Channel using the Application Instance and Message ID